Attorney

 Attorney Bowersox’s professional memberships include the Carroll County Bar Association (President, 2011–2012; Secretary, 1993 and 2009), Maryland State Bar Association and American Bar Association.

 © Hoffman, Comfort, Offutt, Scott & Halstad, LLP.
 All rights reserved.
-This website is designed for general information only.
+This website is Designed by Gauge Digital for general information only.
 The information presented at this site should not be construed to be formal legal advice nor the formation of a lawyer/client relationship.